15 kitchen window treatment ideas – cute, practical ways to dress your windows

 Light control’s important for both comfortable preparation and dining, so where direct sunlight’s an issue, adjustable Venetians and plantation shutters are practical choices.

 Think privacy as well in your kitchen design, A space with a garden view may not require a window dressing that conceals all.
 But if you live in a city with this room in plain sight, consider the benefits of made-for-privacy blinds, panels, shutters and window film.
+Our kitchen window treatment ideas will give you plenty of ideas.

-Harry Cole, Founder of Loom & Last says 'When looking for the right treatment for your kitchen window, a blind is your best bet.'
+Harry Cole, Founder of Loom & Last says "When looking for the right treatment for your kitchen window, a blind is your best bet."

 1. Save space in your kitchen with window film